civilKaos82/database-drill-many-to-many-schema-challenge/README.md

 ![many-to-many schema](readme-assets/many-to-many-schema.png)
 *Figure 1*.
 Modeling a many-to-many relationship between authors and books.

-In Figure 1 we model the one of the examples given earlier, using the *authors_books* table as a join table between the authors and books tables.
+In Figure 1 we model one of the examples given earlier, using the *authors_books* table as a join table between the authors and books tables.
 Look at the join table.
 What data does it hold?

 The join table contains two foreign key fields:  one that points to an author and one that points to a book.
 For a given author whose id we know, how would we use the join table to find which books the author had written?